curry-scott/Pseudo-Code-Coffee/Coffee-Pseudo.md

 ## Instructions:
-1. If power cord is inserted into power socket in wall Then proceed to step 2
+1. If power cord is inserted into power socket in wall<br>
+        Then proceed to step 2
     If power cord is not inserted into power socket in wall Then plug power cord into power socket in desired wall